 Despite that fact, there is still a growing demand for nurses both in hospitals and the community.
-Employment of registered nurses is projected to grow by as much as 16 percent by 2024, much faster than the average for all occupations, said the Bureau of Labor Statistics.
+Registered nurse employment is projected to grow by as much as 16 percent by 2024, much faster than the average for all occupations, said the Bureau of Labor Statistics.

 Growth will occur for a number of reasons.

 Demand for healthcare services will increase because of the aging population, given that older individuals typically have more medical problems than younger ones.
 As such, nurses will be needed to educate and care for patients with various chronic conditions, such as arthritis, dementia, diabetes, and obesity.
 Also, the Patient Protection and Affordable Care Act (ACA) has opened the doors to health care access in numbers heretofore unprecedented, further increasing demand.

 In this post, we examine the reasons for the nursing shortage, its effect on the healthcare industry, what can and is being done to solve the problem, and the outlook for the future.

 The factors contributing to the nursing shortage are multifaceted: a diminishing pipeline of new nurses due to a faculty shortage that has resulted in thousands of prospective students being turned away, steep population growth in several states, ACA providing increased access, and a baby boom bubble that will require intensive health care services.
 And these issues are occurring at a time when a significant number of nurses are retiring.